locustio/locust/docs/use-as-lib.rst

     new_users[1].my_custom_token = "custom-token-2"
     new_users[0].my_custom_token = "custom-token-1"

-The above example only works on standalone mode and is an experimental feature, meaning that it could be removed in future versions.
-But it's useful if you want to have fine-grained control on the spawned users.
+The above example only works on standalone/local runner mode and is an experimental feature.
+A more common/better approach would be to use ``init`` or ``test_start`` :ref:`events` to get/create a list of tokens and use :ref:`on-start-on-stop` to read from that list and set them on your individual User instances.

 .. note::

-    Do not attempt to create a master runner and worker(s) in the same Python process.
-It does not work, and even if it did, it would not give you better performance than running a single LocalRunner.
-Every worker *must* run in its own process, there is no way around that.
+    While it is possible to create locust workers this way (using :py:meth:`create_worker_runner <locust.env.Environment.create_worker_runner>`), that almost never makes sense.
+Every worker needs to be in a separate Python process and interacting directly with the worker runner might break things.
+Just launch workers using the regular ``locust --worker ...`` command.

 We could also use the :py:class:`Environment <locust.env.Environment>` instance's :py:meth:`create_web_ui <locust.env.Environment.create_web_ui>` method to start a Web UI that can be used